How to Get Your Driver’s License Back After a DUI

 Steps to Get Your License Back

-- Attend the DUI hearing and present one’s case.
+- Attend the DUI hearing and present your case.

-- Pay required fees, including court fees, reinstatement fees, etc.
+- Pay required fees, including court, reinstatement, and bail fees.

 Required alcohol treatment programs can vary widely, by state and seriousness of intoxication at arrest.
 The person may be required to attend a few hours of alcohol safety education, or they may be forced to find an alcohol detox and rehabilitation program.
 Although this may seem strict, it may be the push people with multiple DUIs need to find appropriate treatment for alcohol use disorder or abuse.

-For state-specific laws on reinstating a driver’s license after a DUI, the USA.gov website can provide further information.
+For state-specific laws on reinstating a driver’s license after a DUI, visit USA.gov for further information.